 For further information, contact Suzanne Gray at 519-672-7000 ext 108.

-For nearly 50 years, Kent’s objective, timely and accurate data and its data-driven consulting expertise have placed it at the forefront of the downstream petroleum industry in Canada.
+For 50 years, Kent’s objective, timely and accurate data and its data-driven consulting expertise have placed it at the forefront as a provider of data, analytics and consulting relating to the downstream petroleum industry in Canada and abroad.
 Kent is recognized as an authority in marketing economics, performance measurement and benchmarking, price/margin reporting/analysis and regulation, and industry economic research and analysis.
 The company’s client base covers the spectrum of integrated and independent petroleum marketers, government and regulatory agencies, industry associations, and large-volume petroleum buyers.
-Kent became part of the Kalibrate group of companies February 1, 2019.